 - FHA loans are an attractive option, especially for first-time homebuyers!

-Q: What is an FHA mortgage?
+- Q and AQ: What is an FHA mortgage?

 A: An FHA mortgage is a form of insurance.
 The FHA does not lend money; private lending organizations, such as mortgage companies, banks, credit unions, or savings and loans, lend money.
 An FHA-approved mortgage is insured to the lender in case the homebuyer defaults on the loan.